Redocly/redocly-cli/docs/api-standards.md

 ## Ensure compliance with API linting

-Redocly offers linting to make sure that an OpenAPI definition matches the expected standards.
+Redocly offers linting to make sure that an OpenAPI description matches the expected standards.
 It's available in the Redocly CLI tool and in our hosted platform.
 Both tools share a common configuration so you can use the same setup for both environments.

 Choose between one of the existing rulesets, or compile your own.
 There are some built-in rules for common use cases, and configurable rules for when you need to express something specific to your use case.
 For advanced users, you can also create your own rules by building custom plugins with Javascript.